intragart/ssh-tunnel-service/README.md

 `user`: Mandatory.
 Username to be used at the remote site.

+`hostkey`: Mandatory.
+Hostkey of remote host.
+This key is needed to verify the identity of the remote system.

 `ssh-port`: Optional.
 Port to be used within the ssh-command.

 `password`: Optional. *Not yet implemented.* **If key is not set key `identity-file` is mandatory.**